Chart Color Schemes

 Bonogin features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 90.5% of all households, including 57.3% couples with children, 25.6% couples without children, and 6.9% single parent families.
-Non-family households comprise the remaining 9.5%, with lone person households at 8.2% and group households making up 1.7% of the total.
-The median household size is 3.3 people, which is larger than the Rest of Qld average of 3.0.
+Family households account for 90.5% of all households, including 57.3% couples with children, 25.6% couples without children, and 6.9% single parent families.
+Non-family households make up the remaining 9.5%, with lone person households at 8.2% and group households comprising 1.7%.
+The median household size is 3.3 people, larger than the Rest of Qld average of 3.0.

 Frequently Asked Questions - Households